isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marine-and-offshore.md

     - title: If the vessel is unable to meet the criteria in the mandatory precautionary measures for shipyard repair calls in Singapore, can the shipyard still accept the repair job?
       content: |
-        Shipyards are to write to their respective account managers from the Singapore Economic Development Board (EDB) or Enterprise Singapore (ESG) and copy to EDB Central COVID Ops (CCO) team at <<cco@edb.gov.sg>{:target="_blank"}>{:target="_blank"}, with their specific queries at least 7 calendar days in advance.
+        Shipyards are to write to their respective account managers from the Singapore Economic Development Board (EDB) or Enterprise Singapore (ESG) and copy to EDB Central COVID Ops (CCO) team at [cco@edb.gov.sg](mailto:cco@edb.gov.sg), with their specific queries at least 7 calendar days in advance.
 The case will be assessed accordingly, and an approval may be given on a case-by-case basis.

     - title: If the vessel crew have not met the Pre-Departure Test Criteria, can the shipyard still accept the repair job?
       content: |
-        Shipyards are to write to their respective account managers from the Singapore Economic Development Board (EDB) or Enterprise Singapore (ESG) and copy to EDB Central COVID Ops (CCO) team at <<cco@edb.gov.sg>{:target="_blank"}>{:target="_blank"}, with their specific queries at least 7 calendar days in advance.
+        Shipyards are to write to their respective account managers from the Singapore Economic Development Board (EDB) or Enterprise Singapore (ESG) and copy to EDB Central COVID Ops (CCO) team at [cco@edb.gov.sg](mailto:cco@edb.gov.sg), with their specific queries at least 7 calendar days in advance.
 The case will be assessed accordingly, and an approval may be given on a case-by-case basis.

         Shipyards must inform their vessels to plan their voyage for her crew to take Pre-Departure PCR Swab Test at the last port of call or prior to entering Port of Singapore.
 Shipyards must sight all the vessel crew’s Pre-Departure Negative PCR Swab Test results and keep all results as records.
 Shipyards can then issue the Letter of Acceptance to the vessel.